How do interest rates affect inflation?

 Inflation calculator

-Use our dedicated calculator to check how inflation can potentially impact your cash savings.
+Use our inflation calculator to see how inflation can potentially impact your cash savings.